 Part of this also enables you to limit how friend requests are dealt with - another important aspect of staying safe while gaming.

 All consoles are social machines these days in that they allow users to build up and communicate with friends.
 Sometimes that's actual friends who also own the same console, but often can be just other gamers your child has met online.

-As many safe and friendly games have online features, we find it is okay some interaction for older children, but maybe restrict what kind of friends they can make and how public their profile is.
+As many safe and friendly games have online features, we find it is okay to allow some interaction for older children, but it might be worth restricting what kind of friends they can make and how public their profile is.
 You can often limit the acceptance of online friends to other children you already know - school friends perhaps.

 Make games a family event

-Setting up separate users for each child enables parents to keep tabs of how long they play each week and what content they are accessing.
-The player history is another useful tool for conversations around finding a balance between screen time and other activities.
+Setting up separate users for each child enables parents to keep tabs on how long they play each week and what content they are accessing.
+Their player history is another useful tool for conversations around finding a balance between screen time and other activities.